Worldwide travel insurance

 • Emergency medical expenses if you become sick or are injured abroad and need treatment, travel insurance can help you cover the cost.

 • Repatriation costs if you fall ill or have an accident and need to be flown back to the UK.
-This could cost thousands of pounds if you don’t have world wide travel insurance in place.
+This could cost thousands of pounds if you don’t have worldwide cover in place.

 • Cancellation and curtailment costs if your flights or accommodation are cancelled, or you have to cancel or cut short your trip due to an illness or injury or, in some cases, a bereavement.